SpiritsInObjects/spiritsInObjects/docs/manual/README.md

 ## I. Introduction

-SpiritsInObjects is a software tool that provides a means for sonifying and sequencing a set of images.
+SpiritsInObjects is a software tool that provides a means for sonifying and sequencing a set of images, sonifying entire videos and visualizing MIDI or audio.
 It is meant to aid in the process of creating optical sound films by allowing a user to import a set of images, organize/sequence them onto a timeline in either repeating or unique patterns, listen to the sounds that they produce, and output results in three formats:

 1. playback within the program